 Heroku Scala Support

 This document describes the general behavior of Heroku as it relates to the recognition and execution of Scala applications.
-For a more detailed explanation of how to deploy an application, see:
+For a more detailed explanation of how to deploy an application, see Getting Started with Scala on Heroku.

 Activation

-Scala applications are recognized when files matching any of the following patterns are found:
+Heroku recognizes Scala applications when files matching any of the following patterns are found:

 /*.sbt